Back to Overview

 1. Directional Rounding: Who Pays the Weis?

 When a user calls transfer(amount), the protocol must determine how many shares (σ) to move.
-Since shares and the index are rarely perfectly divisible, the protocol must choose a rounding direction.
+Since the amount and the index are rarely perfectly divisible, the protocol must choose a rounding direction.
 If a is the transferred amount and i is the (decimal) index:

 For both protocols, the maximum deviation turns out to be ⌈i⌉ weis: a larger index amplifies the rounding error.
-The index of Lido stETH, for example, is around 1.228 as of this writing, which implies a maximum deviation of 2 weis.
+The index of Lido stETH, for example, is around 1.23 as of this writing, which implies a maximum deviation of 2 weis: this is a known behaviour, and is described formally in the relevant GitHub issue.

 2. The 1-Wei Flutter